magento/devdocs/src/marketplace/eqp/v1/callbacks.md

 ## Authentication

 API callbacks are authenticated using a Basic Authorization header.
-See [Authorization](auth.html) for more information on the structure and formatting of the Basic Authorization header.
 Callbacks are only sent using HTTPS to ensure the security and integrity of the request.

 For the callback registered in the example above, the following